XarisA/bar-client/README.md

 A Barclient website prototype in (javascript, css, html, mongo, bootstrap)

-This site is an interactive prototype with the main technologies used in the creation of a bar-client which was developed as an appointment booking website for a well-known bar in Kifisia, Greece.
+This site is an interactive prototype with the main technologies used in the creation of a bar-client which was developed as an appointment booking website for a well known bar in Kifisia, Greece.

 ## Sample